dev4press/gd-bbpress-tools/readme.txt

 New plugin interface.
 Tweaks panel with 3 new tweaks.
 New topics view for Freshness.
 Updated WordPress and PHP requirements.

 == Changelog ==
+= 2.1 - 2018.03.15 =
+* New option to change allowed HTML tags and attributes for topics and replies
+* Few minor updates and changes

 = 2.0.2 - 2018.08.22 =
 * Changed default BBCode option to load on bbPress pages only to enabled
 * Updated BBCodes information for potential issue with BuddyPress